EighteenZi/rocksdb_wiki/Prefix-Seek-API-Changes.md

 # Prefix Seek API
 When options.prefix_extractor for your DB or column family is specified, RocksDB is in a "prefix seek" mode, explained below.
-Example:
+Example of how to use it:

 ```cpp
 Options options;